Actindo-AG/Documentation/DataHub/UserInterface/02c_AttributeGroups.md

   > [Warning] Be aware that as soon as you delete an attribute group, you also delete all assigned attribute sub-groups.

 - [CANCEL]
-  Click this button to cancel editing the attribute group, close the window and return to the *Edit attribute groups* view.
+  Click this button to cancel editing the attribute group.
+The *Edit attribute group data* window is closed.

 - [SAVE]
-  Click this button to save any changes to the attribute group, close the window and return to the *Edit attribute groups* view.
+  Click this button to save any changes to the attribute group.
+The *Edit attribute group data* window is closed.

   > [Info] You have to click the [SAVE] button in the *Edit attribute groups* view to save the changes.
 Otherwise, all changes are rejected.